Fees

 | Geopolitics | Free |

-Fees are calculated based on the number of shares, the price, and the fee rate.
-They peak at 50% probability and decrease toward the extremes (near $0.01 or $0.99).
-For example, buying 100 shares of a sports market at $0.50 costs about $0.75 in fees.
+Fees are based on the number of shares, the price, and the fee rate.
+They're highest at 50% probability and decrease near the extremes ($0.01 or $0.99).
+Example: buying 100 shares of a sports market at $0.50 costs about $0.75 in fees.

 Deposits & Withdrawals

-Polymarket does not charge fees to deposit or withdraw USDC.
-However, the bridge provider or your source exchange may charge their own fees — the Doji bridge UI shows a fee breakdown before you confirm.
+Polymarket doesn't charge deposit or withdrawal fees.
+The bridge provider may charge its own fees — the Doji bridge UI shows a breakdown before you confirm.

 Maker Rebates

-A portion of taker fees is redistributed daily to market makers as USDC rebates, incentivizing deeper liquidity and tighter spreads across Polymarket.
+A portion of taker fees is paid out daily to market makers as USDC rebates.